Not the Marriage Plot: On Men Reading Novels in the 21st Century

 What is going on in this world that would lead so many men far, far away from reading modern literary novels?

 I’ve written here at this blog and in other places around the Internet about my overall concern for literary fiction.
 A helluva lot of intelligent people want nothing to do with it anymore.
-Before the Internet took hold (about 18 years ago), I thought that somehow it was just the little world I lived in here in Philadelphia.
-Over the past decade or so, however, it’s become quite obvious as I travel around the Internet (and parts of the country where they play minor league baseball) that most people don’t give a shit about serious fiction.
+Before the Internet took hold (about 30 years ago), I thought that somehow it was just my little world here in Philadelphia.
+Over the past three decades or so, however, it’s become quite obvious as I travel around the Internet (and parts of the country where they play minor league baseball) that most people in America at least don’t give a shit about serious fiction.

 Have a Heart?

-This problem is most particular to guys.
-Whether we’re talking 25-year-old recent graduates of top level Ivy League institutions or dudes like me who are getting rounder and grayer every year, few of us enjoy a good long several weeks with Dostoevsky or even a strong dose of craziness with Kerouac or Burroughs.
-Us boys pretty much run from serious fiction — from the classics to the latest from DeLillo, Egan, Rushdie, Murakami, or even Mr. In-Your-Face Himself, Bret Easton Ellis.
+This problem is definitely particular to guys.
+Whether we’re talking 25-year-old recent graduates of top level Ivy League institutions or dudes like me who are getting rounder and grayer every year, few of us enjoy a good long several weeks curled up with Dostoevsky or even time at a coffeehouse caffeinating while receiving a strong dose of craziness alongside Kerouac or Burroughs or Ginsberg.
+Us boys pretty much run from any serious fiction – be it the classics and 20th century neo-classics to the latest from DeLillo, Joy Williams, Rushdie, Murakami, Sigrid Nunez, or Ann Patchett.

 I’ve got a long essay in process looking at this issue full of examples of supposedly great novels that miss their mark for men, along with recommendations for what I think authors need to address if they want to get men reading serious fiction again.
 I ain’t going to publish that here (yet).